 Students must be admitted to Thomas University prior to admission to the MLS program.
 Contact the office of Admissions or the Thomas University website for assistance with university admission procedures.
-Upon completion of core requirements, students interested in the MLS program, must apply to the and meet the program acceptance requirements.
+Upon completion of all core requirements, students interested in the MLS program, must apply to the and meet the program acceptance requirements.
 Traditional MLS students are accepted each fall.
 Acceptance decisions for each fall are made by June 1st.
-Once accepted, students are required to submit the following documents prior to the first day of class.
+All Route B students must reside within a 50-mile radius of Thomasville, Georgia due to lecture and labs conducted on campus.